SuffolkLITLab/state_forms/GA/README.md

   - Start by making two arrays; one for the different form categories and one for their unique urls.
 If all the categories are part of the same page, the latter is not    needed.
   - When you make sure the categories are extracted succesfully, continue by accessing the individual categories and collecting the forms (along with the necessary metadata).
   - Once the forms are collected, check your metadata file for downloads that resulted into an error.
 If more than 20% of the collected **.pdf** files have an error status, use **`download_pdf_unmasked()`** and attempt to download the files again.
 This will allow you to see the error that caused the original function to fail.
+- Some website don't appreciate the multiple (and fast) requests our script is sending to their server.
+Be gentle with your data provider by adding **`time.sleep()`**.